Torchwood: Miracle Day: Synopsis

-Some months pass, and the world slides into a financial depression.
+Some months pass and the world slides into a financial depression.
 Torchwood recognizes that the Families manipulated events just prior to the first day of the miracle in Shanghai and Buenos Aires, two points on opposite sides of the globe.
-With information from Oswald Danes, Jack realises the Families have found the Blessing, a literal blood line that runs between these points through the Earth, and that they had sent a quantity of Jack's blood from his previous bloodletting into the Blessing, which "rewrote" his immortality across the rest of humanity as a defensive mechanism.
+With information from Oswald Danes, Jack realises the Families have found the Blessing, a literal blood line that runs between these points through the Earth, and that they had sent a quantity of Jack's blood from his previous bloodletting into the Blessing, which "rewrote" his immortality in the rest of humanity as a defence mechanism.
 The team splits up between Jack and Gwen, and Rex and Esther, to investigate both points.
-Both teams find the Blessing in full control of the Families, and agents there note the only way to revert the miracle is to reintroduce Jack's now mortal blood into the Blessing from both ends.
+Both teams find the Blessing in the full control of the Families, and agents there note the only way to revert the miracle is to reintroduce Jack's mortal blood into the Blessing from both ends.
 Rex reveals he had transfused himself with Jack's blood prior to their arrival.
-However, a member of the Families fatally shoots Esther, meaning she will die if the miracle is reversed.
-However, Gwen advises Rex not to stop, and simultaneously, Rex opens a wound and Gwen shoots Jack, and the blood enters the Blessing from both ends, ending the miracle.
-As the two facilities begin to collapse, Rex helps Esther to escape, but she dies in the aftermath, while Jack has regained his own immortality and escapes with Gwen.
-Later, as the world deals with the concept of death again, and Torchwood attends Esther's funeral, Rex is shot at by a Families mole in the CIA.
-However, he finds that he has become immortal like Jack.
+A member of the Families fatally shoots Esther, meaning she will die if the miracle is reversed.
+Gwen advises Rex not to stop, and simultaneously, Rex opens a wound, Gwen shoots Jack and the blood enters the Blessing from both ends, ending the miracle.
+As the two facilities begin to collapse, Rex helps Esther to escape but she dies in the aftermath, while Jack has regained his immortality and escapes with Gwen.
+Later, as the world deals with the concept of death again and Torchwood attends Esther's funeral, Rex is shot at by a Families mole in the CIA.
+He finds that he has become immortal, like Jack.